ehrpg/qstar/docs/crisis.md

 |                7 | Very Hard   |       24 | You require help from others to achieve this.                    |
 |                8 | Impossible  |       27 | A once in a lifetime achievement.                                |

-!!! tip "Difficulty Levels"
-    A difficulty level basically adds a +3 bonus or a -3 penalty to a check.

 ### Difficulty Modifier

 Certain circumstances modify the difficulty level, either positively or